gocd/docs.go.cd/user/generateGitbook.md

 ```
 $ gitbook build path_to_repository --output=path_to_output_folder

-example: gitbook build .
+example (if you are in the repository): gitbook build .
 ```
 - Copy the contents of _book to some place
 - Change the repository branch to gh-pages
-- Overwrite the contents with the generated gitbook
+- Overwrite the contents with the generated gitbook and push upstream